SentenceSense/docs/005-skills.md

 Monday: 4 hours between 11pm-3pm | Tuesday: 4 hours 1pm-5pm | Wednesday: 4 hours between 11pm - 3pm  | Thursday: 4 hours 1pm-5pm | Friday, Saturday, Sunday: 4 hours everyday
 7.Where will you be at those times?
 My home, anywhere quiet.
 8.How will you learn what you need to learn?
-Be as specific as possible.
-“I will work through Chapters 1–5 of Hello, Android” is much better than “I will do some tutorials about Android programming.”
+Be as specific as possible. ï¿½I will work through Chapters 1ï¿½5 of Hello, Androidï¿½ is much better than ï¿½I will do some tutorials about Android programming.ï¿½
 Will do chapters exercise on RubyonRails.
 Also the coding school for javascript.
 9.How will you communicate your learning to your team?
 I will meet with my team after our sponsor meeting, discussion, after lecture, and online.